-How do you partner for breakthrough rather than breakdown: through war, hurricanes, floods, fires, earthquakes, divisions, violence, and/or family trauma?
+How do you partner for breakthrough rather than breakdown: through divisions, violence, trauma, war, hurricanes, floods, fires, and/or earthquakes?
 What’s the cost of not partnering?

 Consider a majestic oak tree beginning to grow by breaking through a tiny acorn, underground, to sprout.
 It is not always easy and sometimes painful, yet life and growth await on the other side of breaking through.
 And it takes a combination of efforts including water, fertile earth and sun.
 What does this look like for us?

 I am inspired by how people come together to support and partner with each other, across what might normally be dividing lines, to get through disasters, pandemics, crisis, trauma.
-Our family has so appreciated the prayers and support globally as our three and a half year old grandson faced his second six hour open heart surgery-successful, thankfully!
+Our family has so appreciated the prayers and support globally as our grandson faced three heart surgeries-successful, thankfully!
 New Zealand’s Prime Minister Jacinda Ardern’s partner based leadership inspires me, as do the leaders and teams I coach and the coaches I mentor and supervise.

 The leaders and teams I coach are learning to improve their partnerships, both internal and external.
 From organizations in African countries, to US to Latin America.
 Despite the cultural complexity of their global teams, they are discovering increased effectiveness, impact as well as more time available as they partner.
 These leaders and teams are being recognized by their executive and appreciated by their direct reports.
 The majority of 9 leaders within one organization I partnered with recently for an introductory round of coaching requested additional coaching due to the results, with one’s request for coach training for their leadership team also approved.

 How?
 By developing the following coaching skills, part of a larger set which also are characteristics of a high performing team and provide the necessary elements (water, sun, fertile soil) for development (note: these can also work well in families and communities!):